dmelo/mm-repair/Readme.md

 # Better Matrix–Vector Multiplication via Hybrid Matrix Compression

-`mm-RePair-H` is a lossless matrix compression framework supporting matrix–vector multiplication directly over compressed data.
-It extends the original [**mm-RePair**](https://gitlab.com/manzai/mm-repair/) by combining **grammar compression** with **entropy coding**, improving compression ratio and reducing peak memory consumption while preserving efficient matrix–vector multiplication.
+`mm-RePair-H` is a lossless matrix compression framework that supports matrix–vector multiplication directly over the compressed data, with no need to decompress first.

+It extends [**mm-RePair**](https://gitlab.com/manzai/mm-repair/) by combining **grammar compression** with **entropy coding**, which improves the compression ratio and lowers peak memory usage while keeping matrix–vector multiplication efficient.

 The main compression program is `matrepair`.
-The hybrid compression scheme can be enabled with the `--hybrid` option.
-The `matrepair-h` executable is a convenience wrapper that invokes `matrepair --hybrid`.
+The hybrid scheme is enabled with `--hybrid`.

+## How the hybrid scheme works

+1. **Hybrid partitioning** — the CSRV sequence is split into two components.
+Part A is grammar-compressed with RePair; part B is encoded directly with ANS-fold.
+2. **Alphabet mapping** — the CSRV alphabet is remapped to a compact range of consecutive integers.
+3. **Ordered-list encoding (OLE)** — entries within each row are reordered and delta-encoded before entropy coding.

 ## Prerequisites

+- A C++ compiler with C++11 support, plus `make`
 - Python 3.8 or later
 - [sdsl-lite](https://github.com/simongog/sdsl-lite/)
 - [psutil](https://pypi.org/project/psutil/)

-To install `sdsl-lite`:
+Install `sdsl-lite`:

 ```bash
 git clone https://github.com/simongog/sdsl-lite.git